Awlgrip Surface Preparation Guide

 Fiberglass Surface Preparation

 Fiberglass substrates require thorough cleaning and sanding to remove mold release agents, wax contamination, and oxidation.
-Proper sanding profiles ensure strong adhesion for epoxy primers like Awlgrip 545.
+An 80–120 grit profile ensures strong adhesion for epoxy primers like Awlgrip 545.

 View Fiberglass Guide →